Electric & Hybrid Myths | Kia UK

 What is a battery electric car?

 A battery electric vehicle is better for the environment than a petrol or diesel car, cheaper to run and simpler to own.
 Like the sound of that?
 Our simple guide can tell you more.Read More

-A hybrid or self-charging hybrid car switches between petrol and electric automatically to optimise driving performance, improve fuel economy and lower emissions.
+A hybrid car switches between petrol and electric automatically to optimise driving performance, improve fuel economy and lower emissions.
 Simply get in and the car generates power as you drive.
 No plugging in required.read more